-The French player placed an Axis of Retreat at the end of their move

-If during a subsequent operation, Essen III wants to leave the area, then he will only be authorized to use a connection with the green arrows
+The French player placed an Axis of Retreat at the end of their move following Case C. If during a subsequent operation, Essen III wants to leave the area, then he will only be authorized to use a connection with the green arrows on the picture.
 As an area can only have 1 Axis of Retreat, if a new French stack enters the area, regardless of the connection used, its Axis of Retreat will be the same one, pointing to Lautenburg.
 If a Russian stack enters the area, there is no Russian Axis of Retreat added.
-If a Russian stack enters the area using the connection coming from Lautenburg, the French Axis of Retreat marker is removed and the French stack suffers
+If a Russian stack enters the area using the connection coming from Lautenburg, the French stack suffers 2 fatigues immediately.